Judge lowers bail in Los Angeles airport dry ice bombs case

-LOS ANGELES (Reuters) - Two airport workers accused of planting dry ice bombs at the Los Angeles International Airport had their bail reduced on Wednesday by a judge who nevertheless lectured them on the irresponsibility of such actions.
+LOS ANGELES, Oct 23 (Reuters) - Two airport workers accused of planting dry ice bombs at the Los Angeles International Airport had their bail reduced on Wednesday by a judge who nevertheless lectured them on the irresponsibility of such actions.

 Los Angeles Superior Court Judge Keith Schwartz lowered bail for 28-year-old Dicarlo Bennett from $1 million to $300,000.
 In a separate hearing, Schwartz also cut 41-year-old Miguel Angel Iniguez’ bail from $500,000 to $100,000.